-If there has been an incident of non-compliance with the CGP that may endanger health or the environment, immediately report the incident to the project engineer and follow the CGP, Appendix A, Part 3.0.
-Notify DEC within 24 hours after the permittee becomes aware of the circumstance.
-In addition, complete the DOT&PF Noncompliance Form 25D-143 within five days after the permittee becomes aware of the circumstance.
-Coordinate filing the written report with the project engineer.
+An oral report to DEC must be made within 24 hours after the permittee becomes aware of the circumstance.
+In addition, complete the DOT&PF Noncompliance Form 25D-143 within five days after the permittee becomes aware of the circumstance, and coordinate filing the written report with the project engineer.
 The report must include:

-- A description of the noncompliance and its causes. - The exact dates and times of noncompliance, - The anticipated time the project will be brought back into compliance, and - The corrective action taken or planned to reduce, eliminate and prevent reoccurrence.
+- A description of the noncompliance and its causes. - The exact dates and times of noncompliance, - If not yet corrected the anticipated time the project will be brought back into compliance, and - The corrective action taken or planned to reduce, eliminate and prevent reoccurrence.

 The Contractor is responsible for their own reporting.
-The DOT&PF Standard Specification 641-3.01.3 requires that the contractor coordinate to the extent possible reports with DOT&PF prior to submitting them to DEC.
-The best coordination would ensure DOT&PF and contractor reports use the same wording, time and date.
+The DOT&PF standard specification 641-3.01.3 requires that the contractor to the extent possible coordinate reports with DOT&PF prior to DEC submittal.
+The best coordination would be when the DOT&PF and contractor reports use the same language, time and date.

-Notify the project engineer and COE Regulatory Program immediately if there is incident of noncompliance with a COE Permit.
+Notify the project engineer immediately if there is incident of non-compliance with a COE Permit.